Anechka78/tz_voroj2/README.md

 <p>Create a database and privileges</p>
 <p>Clone the Yii2 project repository from GitHub to the created folder tz_voroj2 using the command: git clone https://github.com/Anechka78/tz_voroj2.git</p>

-In the console, go to the project's root folder and install the dependencies using the Composer command: composer install In the configuration folders backend, frontend, and common, rename the files codeception-local.sample.php, main-local.sample.php, params-local.sample.php, test-local.sample.php, to codeception-local.php, main-local.php, params-local.php, test-local.php.
+<p>In the console, go to the project's root folder and install the dependencies using the Composer command: composer install</p>

+In the configuration folders backend, frontend, and common, rename the files codeception-local.sample.php, main-local.sample.php, params-local.sample.php, test-local.sample.php, to codeception-local.php, main-local.php, params-local.php, test-local.php.
 Change the configuration settings in these files according to your local configuration.